dcavanau/build-an-integration-application-using-ibm-cloud-pak-for-integration/README.md

 ![image-20200617153934266](./images/image-20200617153934266.png)

 You may find that you initially see what looks like an error – this is the cloud pak spinning up 3 pods of the integration server – it won’t show a green tick until all the pods are running.
 Give it a few minutes or so and refresh your browser.
-You can leave it in this state for a bit and get on with the next part of this exercise if you wish.
+You can leave it in this state for a bit and get on with the next part of this tutorial if you wish.

 <img src="./images/image-20200617154008866.png" alt="image-20200617154008866" width="30%" />